Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## A look to the future

-Senors and a collting of large amounts of personal data are beyonf the ospe of this project ...
+While developing the Perfect Parking application there was a major challenge when it came to incorporating parking sensors into the application.
+Due to budget and time constraints, it was determined that such sensors were beyond the scope of the project.
+While doing the project it was recognized that parking sensors would have been a valuable addition to the application but understood that this would require collecting large amounts of personal data from users.
+Since the project was not focused on data collection, the idea of the parking monitor came to light and so took priority over the parking sensors.

 ### Sensors